 Confessing To God And Others

 Beware of groups that teach we should confess our secret sins to each other, or to people other than the offended parties.
 A man we knew was at a Promise Keepers meeting where they were teaching that if a man was unfaithful to his wife that he should confess it to another man.
 Our brother in Christ realized at that point that something was seriously wrong with Promise Keepers.
 He rightly said, "If I sin against my wife, I need to confess it to her, not some other man."
-If a man has a fault of being repeatedly unfaithful to his wife (pornography, light flirtations, thought life, etc.) he may want to tell another godly man about it and ask for his prayer and support in overcoming that, but confessing every secret sin is not the point.
+If a man has a fault of being repeatedly unfaithful to his wife (pornography, flirtations, thought life, adultery, etc.) he may want to tell another godly man about it and ask for his prayer and accountability in overcoming that, but confessing every secret sin is not the point.

 God may send trouble for unconfessed sin as we read above, but if your sin is confessed, the trouble is for some other reason.
 I have a friend that went through 12 years of depression.
 She told me that when it was at its worst she was confessing every sin she could think of and some she never committed to try to get peace and healing.
 Her depression was not chastening for sin.
 It was that the glory of God might be revealed in her and to prepare her to minister to others.
 Her kind Father desired that she should partake of His holiness through that means (Heb.
 12:10).